ironsmile/euterpe/README.md

 GET /v1/album/{albumID}/artwork
 ```

 Returns a bitmap image with artwork for this album if one is available.
 Searching for artwork works like this: the album's directory would be scanned for any images (png/jpeg/gif/tiff files) and if anyone of them looks like an artwork, it would be shown.
-If this fails, you can configure HTTPMS to search in the [MusicBrainz Cover Art Archive](https://musicbrainz.org/doc/Cover_Art_Archive/).
+If this fails, you can configure Euterpe to search in the [MusicBrainz Cover Art Archive](https://musicbrainz.org/doc/Cover_Art_Archive/).
 By default no external calls are made, see the 'download_artwork' configuration property.

 By default the full size image will be served.
 One could request a thumbnail by appending the `?size=small` query.